richdevelopments/task_manager/README.md

-This task manager will be built using Flask, MongoDB, and a frontend framework called Materialize.
+This task manager is built using Flask, MongoDB, and a frontend framework called Materialize.
 <br>
 Built with create, read, update, and delete calls, otherwise known as CRUD calls, to a Mongo database.
 This was done in the context of a Flask application.